Really-Simple-Plugins/complianz-gdpr/readme.txt

 Complianz Privacy Suite is on [GitHub](https://github.com/rlankhorst/complianz-gdpr) as well!

 = Love Complianz Privacy Suite? =
-If you enjoy this plugin and you want your site to have the best compliancy features, consider purchasing the [premium version](https://complianz.io/pricing)
+If you enjoy this plugin and you want your site to have the best compliancy features, consider purchasing the [premium version](https://complianz.io/pricing), also available for multisite users.

 = Premium features =
 * Cookie statistics: see how many visitors accept, decline, or do not need a cookie warning at all
 * A/B testing: which banner has the best conversion ratio?
+Choose the best one and create an amazing user experience.
-* Customized and legally validated privacy statement, disclaimer, processing agreements, dataleak reporting tools, created by the law firm ICTRecht Groningen
+* Documents: Customized and legally validated privacy statement, disclaimer, processing agreements, dataleak reporting tools, created by the law firm ICTRecht Groningen
-* Geo ip cookie warning: show the cookie warning only to visitors from countries with a cookie law
+* Geo IP Cookie Consent: Cookie Consent is different everywhere.
+Show the correct banner based on IP location, but only if a banner is needed.
+* CaCPA Consent and Policies
+* COPPA ready with Children's Privacy Policy
 * Respects Do Not track settings in users browsers
 * Multilanguage support for the cookie warning
 * Premium support
+* Premium Updates

 [Contact](https://complianz.io/contact/) us if you have any questions, issues, or suggestions.
-Complianz Privacy Suite is developed by [Complianz BV](https://complianz.io).
+Complianz Privacy Suite (GDPR/CaCPA) is developed by [Complianz BV](https://complianz.io).

 = Installation =
 * Go to “plugins” in your Wordpress Dashboard, and click “add new”